Vendramin family

 but in his will of 1524 forbade his sons from continuing in banking.
 An early text on accounting mentions that the Vendramins' soap is so reliably good that you can buy it without inspecting it.
 Later they owned an important theatre.

-In the early seventeenth century the Vendramin also provided the Republic of Venice with an ambassador and Patriarch of Venice, in Francesco Vendramin (1555-October 7, 1619), elected Patriarch in 1605, despite being a layman, and made a Cardinal in 1615.
+In the early seventeenth century the Vendramin also provided the Republic of Venice with an ambassador to France (nominated in 1598) and Patriarch of Venice, in Francesco Vendramin (1555-October 7, 1619), elected Patriarch in 1605, despite being a layman, and made a Cardinal in 1615.
 He introduced a requirement that priests hearing confessions had to be over 35 years old, and take an examination in canon law, despite having himself evaded a Papal examination on the same subject for candidates to the Patriarchy.
 He bequeathed 600 ducats a year to the Jesuits, then banned from Venice, partly inspiring a law banning legacies to them.

 Two main branches of the family descended from Doge Andrea, ancestor of the Patriarch, and his brother Luca, grandfather of the two brothers in the Titian Portrait of the Vendramin Family in the National Gallery, London.
 The Vendramin became extinct in the main male line when Niccolò Vendramin died in 1840.
 Today they are remembered almost entirely for their impressive artistic legacy.